ubicloud/ubicloud/README.md

 cloud is ~3x cheaper than AWS, so you save on costs.

-* You want a portable and simple app deployment service like [MRSK](https://github.com/mrsked/mrsk).
-We're moving Ubicloud's control plane from Heroku to MRSK; and we want to provide open and portable services for MRSK's dependencies in the process.
+* You want a portable and simple app deployment service like [Kamal](https://github.com/basecamp/kamal).
+We're moving Ubicloud's control plane from Heroku to Kamal; and we want to provide open and portable services for Kamal's dependencies in the process.

 * You have bare metal machines sitting somewhere.
 You'd like to build your own cloud for portability, security, or compliance reasons.